 POSITION REPORT- A report over a known location as transmitted by an aircraft to ATC.
-(Refer to AIM.)

 POSITION SYMBOL- A computer-generated indication shown on a radar display to indicate the mode of tracking.

 POSITIVE CONTROL- The separation of all air traffic within designated airspace by air traffic control.